Bus passes for older people

 Receiving your card

-Your application will be checked and sent away to be processed.
+Your application will be checked and processed.
 You should get your bus pass within 2 weeks, it will be sent to the address you provided.

 Lost, stolen or damaged cards

 You can apply for a replacement card online at getyournec.scot

 If you are unable to apply online, please call 030 33 33 3004.